 Currently, economic decisions are made by governments on the basis of factors such as inflation, production, and unemployment.
-But as all this is dependent upon the resources the natural environment provides (the atmosphere, water, the means of growing food, resources such as fuels and metals) shouldn't these decisions also be taking account of the finite limits of the Earth's resources?
+But as all this is dependent upon the resources the natural environment provides (the atmosphere, water, the means of growing food, resources such as fuels and metals) shouldn't these decisions also be taking into account the finite limits of the Earth's resources?

-- Empower your students to make a difference by sharing Jack's story - our changing climate http://jacksonharries.com/video - Using the links below with your students, explore the role of Members of Parliament (MPs) or elected representatives in tackling climate change and ensuring the UK has a more sustainable future. - Take action!
+- Empower your students to make a difference by sharing Jack's story - Our changing climate (second video on page: JackHarries.com/video - Using the links below with your students, explore the role of Members of Parliament (MPs) or elected representatives in tackling climate change and ensuring the UK has a more sustainable future. - Take action!
 Encourage your students to contact their local MP or elected representative, to make sure their voices are heard and that protecting our planet becomes a priority.
 Use the top tips, resources and templates in the Campaign Pack to get you started.